Why Does My Dog’s Poop Smell So Bad? Causes, Health Risks, and Easy Fixes

 Exocrine Pancreatic Insufficiency (EPI)

 When the pancreas doesn't release enough digestive enzymes, food passes through the digestive tract without proper breakdown.
-According to Doggo Lovers, this condition causes "smelly stool to come on suddenly" along with weight loss despite increased appetite.
+This condition can cause smelly stool to come on suddenly, along with weight loss despite an increased appetite.

 Malabsorption Issues

 Problems with nutrient absorption can result in undigested food passing through the system, leading to odorous waste.
-This usually goes along with weight loss or signs of malnourishment and a seemingly endless appetite."
+This usually goes along with weight loss, signs of malnourishment, and a seemingly endless appetite.

 Intestinal Bleeding